getnishan/AVETI-Teachers-App/docs/index.rst

-Welcome to Official documentation for the Aveti Teachers App
+Welcome to Official Documentation for the Aveti Teachers App
 ==================

 Official documentation for the Aveti Teachers App, including guides, feature explanations, and workflows for teachers and administrators.